mattmakai/fullstackpython.com/content/pages/examples/flask/flask-helpers-flash.markdown

     else:
         modules = db.format_charts(form_data)
         layout = form_data['mode']
-        # Disallow any values if they would cause an invalid layout.
         if layout == 'grid' and modules and modules[0].get('row') is None:
 ~~            flash('Cannot use grid layout without '
                   'specifying row(s)!
 Edit JSON manually '